-The majority of the band’s songs are composed by Alison Goldfrapp and Will Gregory, although they have collaborated with session musician Nick Batt several times.
+The majority of the band’s songs are composed by Alison and Will, although they have collaborated with session musician Nick Batt several times.
 They have called their writing sessions a “democratic affair”, playing off one another while in the recording studio.
 While writing, Alison uses her vocals to create melodies and drumbeats.
 Will composes his music on vintage keyboards, interpreting the mood of Goldfrapp’s lyrics.

-Alison Goldfrapp was inspired by artists like Serge Gainsbourg, Donna Summer, Kate Bush, T. Rex, Iggy Pop.
-While traveling through Europe in the early 90s, she also began listening to Polish disco music and cabaret music from the Weimar Republic.
-Will Gregory’s musical background was classical music and has cited Ennio Morricone as his main influence.
+Alison was inspired by artists including Serge Gainsbourg, Donna Summer, Kate Bush, T. Rex and Iggy Pop.
+While travelling through Europe in the early 90s, she also began listening to Polish disco music and cabaret music from the Weimar Republic.
+Will’s musical background was classical music and has cited Ennio Morricone as his main influence.
 They also draw inspiration from surrealism, nature and movies (like Cul-de-sac, The Wicker Man and the James Bond franchise).

 Alison Goldfrapp began her musical career in the early 90s as a guest vocalist with the electronic band Orbital and trip-hop artist Tricky.
-In 1999, she was introduced to composer Will Gregory after he had listened to an early version of the song “Human”.
-Gregory felt a connection with Goldfrapp and invited her to record a demo for the film soundtrack he was composing but the demo was never completed.
-Following several months of phone calls, they decided to form a musical band and began performing under Goldfrapp’s last name.
-In August 1999, Goldfrapp signed a recording contract with London-based record label Mute Records.
+In 1999, she was introduced to composer Will Gregory, after he had listened to an early version of “Human”.
+Will felt a connection with Alison and invited her to record a demo for the film soundtrack he was composing but the demo was never completed.
+Following several months of phone calls, they decided to form a musical band and began performing under Alison’s last name.
+In August 1999, they signed a recording contract with London-based label Mute.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)